fierceX/tiddly-wiki-server/README.md

 ## Motivation

 TiddlyWiki 5 has a [NodeJS based web server] that is excellent but resource-heavy (often requiring 70MB+ RAM).
-This Rust implementation aims to provide the same functionality with a fraction of the footprint (approx. 10MB RAM), while adding modern features like S3 offloading which are typically complex to configure in the standard NodeJS version.
+This Rust implementation aims to provide the same functionality with a fraction of the footprint (approx. 10MB RAM), while adding modern features like S3 offloading and mobile quick capture which are typically complex to configure in the standard NodeJS version.

 [NodeJS based web server]: https://tiddlywiki.com/static/WebServer.html